 Understand website performance from an end-user perspective

 Monitoring website performance from an end-user's perspective can be tricky.
-Applications Manager's synthetic transaction monitoring feature (known as real browser monitor) opens up a real browser (such as Firefox) from multiple geographical locations and loads your website including all its elements - the same way your users see it.
+Applications Manager's synthetic transaction monitoring feature (known as real browser monitor) opens up a real browser (such as Firefox, Chrome or Edge) from multiple geographical locations and loads your website including all its elements - the same way your users see it.
 With RBM website performance monitor in Applications Manager:

 - Proactively ensure website availability and performance from important locations where your users are accessing your website.

 - Measure complete multi-page workflows simulating an entire user journey including form data submission and user actions through Selenium-based scripts.

 - Test your applications before launch or during periods of low traffic and pinpoint problematic components.